alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 > The citizenry, by all accounts except one, was incredibly orderly.
 Again,
 > reflective of the society in which they lived and grew up.
 The police
 > said, "You're coming with us.
 You're coming on the bus.
 You can take one suitcase
 > and no pets, and you'll be back in a few days."
-And everybody just said "okay, I'll
+And everybody just said, "Okay, I'll
 > get on the bus." [...]
-And they never, ever, ever came back [to Pripyat].
+And they never, ever, ever came back.

 (starts at 28:55)
 {: .centered }